axeelz/cloudflare-maintenance-page-cli/README.md

 The config has two sections:

-- `CLOUDFLARE` - your Cloudflare details and worker name
+- `CLOUDFLARE` - your Cloudflare information
 - `PAGE` - customize the maintenance page

 > You can also use environment variables (example `CLOUDFLARE_ACCOUNT_ID=your_id... cfmp deploy`).
 This doesn't apply to the token.

+## worker

+The CLI will deploy a Cloudflare Worker on your Cloudflare account named `maintenance-<domain>-<start_of_zone_id>`.

+Cloudflare Workers limits apply according to your plan.
+See [Cloudflare Workers limits](https://developers.cloudflare.com/workers/platform/limits/#worker-limits).

 ---